-20.4 The Benefits of Reducing Barriers to International Trade
+20.4 | The Benefits of Reducing Barriers to International Trade

-- · Explain tariffs as barriers to trade - · Identify at least two benefits of reducing barriers to international trade
+- Explain tarrifs as barriers to trade - Identify at least two benefits of reducing barriers to international trade

 Tariffs are taxes that governments place on imported goods for a variety of reasons.
 Some of these reasons include protecting sensitive industries, for humanitarian reasons, and protecting against dumping.
 Traditionally, tariffs were used simply as a political tool to protect certain vested economic, social, and cultural interests.
 The World Trade Organization (WTO) is committed to lowering barriers to trade.
 The world's nations meet through the WTO to negotiate how they can reduce barriers to trade, such as tariffs.
 WTO negotiations happen in "rounds," where all countries negotiate one agreement to encourage trade, take a year or two off, and then start negotiating a new agreement.
 The current round of negotiations is called the Doha Round because it was officially launched in Doha, the capital city of Qatar, in November 2001.
-In 2010, the WTO noted that the Doha Round's emphasis on market access and reforms of agricultural subsidies could add \$121-\$202 billion to the world economy.
+In 2009, economists from the World Bank summarized recent research and found that the Doha round of negotiations would increase the size of the world economy by \$160 billion to \$385 billion per year, depending on the precise deal that ended up being negotiated.

-In the context of a global economy that currently produces more than \$80 trillion of goods and services each year, this amount is not large: it is an increase of less than 1%.
+In the context of a global economy that currently produces more than \$30 trillion of goods and services each year, this amount is not huge: it is an increase of 1% or less.
 But before dismissing the gains from trade too quickly, it is worth remembering two points.